Lucas-Veras/Lucas-Veras/README.md

 # Hi there 👋 My name is Lucas Oliveira Véras

-- 🔭 I'm a web and mobile programmer from the state of Rio Grande do Norte in Natal
+- 🔭 I'm a web and mobile programmer from the state of Rio Grande do Norte in Natal (SETHAS)
 - 🧠 I'm learning Next and Vue
 - ⚡ Curiosity: I like to know how the things work behind the scenes